sagefell29/MAPML_back-end/README.md

 - `error_handling/`: Includes custom error handling classes and functions.
 - `utils/`: Contains utility functions for data preprocessing, model evaluation, and more.
 - `data/`: Placeholder directory for datasets (not included in the repository).
+- `test_confusion_matrix.py`: Test script to verify confusion matrix functionality.

+## New Features 🆕

+### Confusion Matrix for Classification Tasks

+The latest update includes comprehensive confusion matrix functionality for classification tasks:

+- **Backend Enhancement:** The `getResult_c` function in `utils/model_evaluation.py` now calculates and returns confusion matrix data along with traditional metrics (accuracy, precision, recall, F1-score).
+- **Frontend Integration:** The `ConfusionMatrix` component displays a visually appealing confusion matrix with:
+  - Color-coded cells (green for correct predictions, gray for incorrect)
+  - Clear row and column labels with blue theme
+  - Always visible matrix for consistent PDF exports
+  - Responsive design that works on different screen sizes
+  - High contrast colors for better visibility and accessibility
+- **Data Structure:** The confusion matrix is returned as a 2D array with corresponding class labels, making it easy to interpret and visualize.
+- **PDF Export:** Confusion matrices are included in PDF exports for comprehensive result documentation.

+This feature helps users better understand:
+- Which classes are being predicted correctly vs. incorrectly
+- The distribution of prediction errors across different classes
+- Model performance patterns and potential areas for improvement

 ## Sister Repository 🤝